 Malignant Bone Tumors (Bone Cancer)

-The most common primary bone cancer in children; this tends to occur in the
+- Osteosarcoma: The most common primary bone cancer in children; this tends to occur in the knee or shoulder.

-More common in adults, this is cancer originating from cartilage-producing cells typically found in the hips, pelvis,
+- Chrondrosarcoma: More common in adults, this is cancer originating from cartilage-producing cells typically found in the hips, pelvis, shoulders, or knees.

 - Ewing’s sarcoma: This bone cancer typically affects children, adolescents, and young adults, usually in the legs, pelvis, upper arms, or ribs.